 5.1 CAD Software in Lace Design

-Modern lace pattern development relies heavily on CAD systems:
+Modern lace pattern design relies heavily on computer-aided design (CAD) systems:

 -